Resilience Skills : purpose or meaning – What gets you out of bed in the morning?

 Those who have a sense of purpose or meaning in their lives have been shown to be more resilient than those who do not.
 Each person’s purpose or meaning will be unique to them, but their awareness of it can make the difference between success and failure, or even life and death.

 The psychiatrist and neurologist Victor Frankl believed that “happiness cannot be pursued; it must ensue.
 One must have a reason to ‘be happy’”.
 As a concentration camp survivor he witnessed life and death on a daily basis during his incarceration.
-He wrote afterwards about his experiences working as a therapist in the camps.
+He wrote afterwards about his experiences and using his professional skills to help others in the camps.

 He believed that the difference between those who lived and died came down to those who knew the meaning of their life.
-He helped suicidal inmates realise that something was still expected of them in life.
-Finding the uniqueness of their meaning, whether it was their child who had been safely transported to another country or to finish a series of scientific books, would be enough to provide them with the purpose to carry on rather than attempt suicide.
+He helped fellow prisoners with feelings of despondency realise that something was still expected of them in life.
+Finding the uniqueness of their meaning, whether it was to be reunited with their child who had been safely transported to another country or to finish a series of scientific books, would be enough to provide them with the purpose to carry on rather than attempt suicide.
 Even in the toughest circumstances, he believed that once “He knows the ‘why’ for his existence, and will be able to bear almost any ‘how’”.

 In a 2013 study the researchers found that although a meaningful life and a happy life will overlap in certain ways, they are ultimately very different.
 They found that leading a happy life correlated with being a ‘taker’ whilst leading a meaningful life related to being a ‘giver’.
 They also found that negative events in life decrease happiness but increase the level of meaning your life has.